Why did you smoke your latest cigarette?

 So what are all these reasons?

-And is there a way to overcome them so you can quit smoking without feeling deprived?
+And is there a way to overcome them so that quitting cigarettes can become easy?

 What exactly is a smoking trigger?

-Everyone has their individual triggers that are formed based on their lifestyle.
+Everyone has their own triggers that are formed based on their lifestyle.
 But there are triggers that are common to all smokers.

 But before we get into that, let’s see..